353words/looping/README.md

 The function accepts a `values` parameter which is a slice and a `pred` which is a predicate function.
 `Filter` returns a function that accepts a `yield` function to handle the value.
 On line 06 you define the returned iterator function.
-On line 07 you iterator over the slice and on line 08 you skip invalid values.
+On line 07 you iterate over the slice and on line 08 you skip invalid values.
 On line 12 you send a valid value to the `yield` function and check if you need to continue.
 Finally on line 18 you return the iterator functions.